onap/oom/kubernetes/authentication/README.md

 ### Access control definitions

-In this section additional roles (assignableRoles) besides the default roles can be set.
+In this section additional roles (assignableRoles) besides the default roles can be set. default roles: user, admin, offline_access, uma_authorization, default-roles-<realm>

-default roles:
-  - user
-  - admin
-  - offline_access
-  - uma_authorization
-  - default-roles-<realm>

 (optional) accessRoles can be defined.
 These access roles are used in the Ingress "Auhorization Policy" to restrict the access to certain services